LucasCharb/Data_Project/README.md

 # Data_Project
 ## Analysis of Ideological Polarization and Disinformation on Social Networks

-**Team members:** *Inès Menchero Garcia, Patricia Lidia Sanchez Rodriguez, Lucas Charbonnier, Ambre Bissiriex.*
+**Team members:** *Inés Menchero Garcia, Patricia Lidia Sanchez Rodriguez, Lucas Charbonnier, Ambre Bissiriex.*

 The goal of this project is twofold: